frontity-demos/2020-06-jsnation-workshop/README.md

 ## 14. Add tags to the `<head>` element

 You can use React to add tags to the `<head>` of your document.
-Tags such as a title and a description can be important for SEO so it makes sense for your theme to include them.
+Tags such as a title and a description can be important for SEO so it's good practice if your theme includes them.

 Import the `<Head>` component, and everything you include within `<Head>...</Head>` tags will be inluded in the `<head>` section of your document.